Ramon Magsaysay

-Ramon del Fierro Magsaysay Sr. (August 31, 1907 – March 17, 1957) was the seventh president of the Philippines, serving from 1953 until his death in 1957.
-An automobile mechanic by profession, Magsaysay was appointed military governor of Zambales after his outstanding service as a guerrilla leader during the Pacific War.
+Ramon del Fierro Magsaysay Sr. (August 31, 1907 – March 17, 1957) was a Filipino politician and military officer who was the seventh president of the Philippines, serving from 1953 until his death in 1957.
+An automobile mechanic by profession, Magsaysay was appointed military governor of Zambales after serving as a guerrilla leader during the Pacific War.
 He then served two terms as Liberal Party congressman for Zambales's at-large district before being appointed Secretary of National Defense by President Elpidio Quirino.
 He was eventually elected as president under the banner of the Nacionalista Party, the youngest to be elected to the position, and second youngest overall (after Emilio Aguinaldo).
 He was the first Philippine president born in the 20th century and the first to be born after the Spanish colonial era.
 Magsaysay died in a plane crash on March 17, 1957, in Cebu.
 His successor, Carlos P. Garcia, assumed the presidency.
 He is the most recent Philippine president to have died in office.